ultral/ultral.github.io/it/200k_iac.md

 From my point of view, *Code review* is one of the most efficient ways to share knowledge inside a team about your infrastructure.
 How does it work?
 * There is a repository which contains your infrastructure description.
-* Everyone is doing his changes in a dedicated branch.
+* Everyone is doing their changes in a dedicated branch.
-* During merge request, you are able to review delta of changes your infrastructure.
+* During merge request, you are able to review delta of changes in your infrastructure.

 The most interesting thing is that we were rotating a reviewer.
-It means that every couple of days we elected a new reviewer and the reviewer was looking through all merge request.
-As a result theoretically, every person had to touch a new part of the infrastructure and have average knowledge about our infrastructure in general.
+It means that every couple of days we elected a new reviewer and the reviewer was looking through all merge requests.
+As a result, theoretically, every person had to touch a new part of the infrastructure and had an average knowledge about our infrastructure in general.

 ### Code Style

 ![Code style](assets/200k_int_code_style.png?raw=true "Code style")

-Time was going, we were arguing during review sometimes because reviewer and committer might use different code style: 2 spaces or 4, camelCase or snake_case.
+Time was ticking, we were sometimes arguing during the review because the reviewer and the committer might use a  different code style: 2 spaces or 4, *camelCase* or *snake_case*.
 We implemented it, however, it was not a picnic.
-* The first idea was to recommend to use linters.
-Everyone had his own development environment: IDE, OS.. it was tricky to sync & unify everything
+* The first idea was to recommend using linters.
+Everyone had his own development environment: IDE, OS.. it was tricky to sync & unify everything.
 * The idea evolved into a slack bot.
-After each commit the bot was checking source code & pushing into slack messages with a list of problems, unfortunately, in the vast majority of cases, there were no changes after messages.
+After each commit, the bot was checking source code & pushing into slack messages with a list of problems.
+Unfortunately, in the vast majority of cases, there were no source code changes after the messages.

 ### Green Build Master

 ![Green Build Master](assets/200k_int_code_gbm.png?raw=true "Green Build Master")

-Next, the most painful step was to restrict commits into the master for everyone, only via merge requests & tests have to be ok.
-It is called *Green Build Master*.
+Next, the most painful step was to restrict pushing to the master branch for everyone.
+Only via merge requests & green tests have to be ok.
+This is called *Green Build Master*.
 In other words, you are 100% sure that you can deploy your infrastructure from the master branch.
 It is a pretty common practice in software development:
 * There is a repository which contains your infrastructure description.
-* Everyone is doing his changes in a dedicated branch.
+* Everyone is doing their changes in a dedicated branch.
 * For each branch, we are running tests.
 * You are not able to merge into the master branch if tests are failing.

-It was a tough decision, hopefully, as a result at review there was no arguing about code style and amount of smelling code was decreasing.
+It was a tough decision.
+Hopefully, as a result during review process, there was no arguing about the code style and the amount of code smell was decreasing.

 # IaC Testing